cboyce183/Zendomo/README.md

 All of these are mandatory.

 #### Starting up Zendomo:
-- First we gotta make sure docker isnt going to hamstring our butts:
+- First we have to make sure docker isnt going to mess anything up:
 run:
 -  docker kill $(docker ps -q)         //kills all open docker processes
 -  docker rm $(docker ps -aq)          //cleaning up...